A PHP Error was encountered

 Training in CBAP certification would prove to be useful to enhance your business management skills as a project engineer.

-The salary of project engineers ranges from 58,000 to 98,000.
+The salary of project engineers ranges from region, industry and experience.
 The salary of a project engineer increases with experience.
 A junior project engineer receives the minimum salary, while a senior project engineer receives the maximum possible salary.

 Having a few certifications related to business management would be helpful for your career as a project engineer.
 The certifications related to project engineering or any related profession will help as well.
 Make sure you are aware of the skills required for the profession you choose in the end.